-3. Always trim your wick to 1/8 - 1/4 inch prior to the initial burn.
+2. Always trim your wicks to 1/8 - 1/4 inch prior to the first burn.

-4. Keep your wicked centered at all times.
+4. Keep your wicks centered at all times.
 Long or un-centered wicks can cause uneven burning and possible jar cracking.

-5. Candle containers will become HOT, please handle with care and place all burning candles on a heat resistant surface.
+5. Candle containers will become HOT, please handle with care and place ALL burning candles on a heat resistant surface or heat safe plate.

 6. Keep all candles out of the reach of children and pets!
-Do not place lighted candles where they can be knocked over by children, pets or anyone else.
+Do not place lit candles where they can be knocked over by children, pets or anyone else.

 7. Never burn candles near anything that can catch fire.
 If your candle comes with decorations, i.e cinnamon sticks, raffia, etc. Please remove prior to burning!

-8. Always leave 1/2 inch of unburned candle at the bottom of each container to keep from cracking containers and debris from igniting.
+8. Always leave 1/2 inch of unburned wax at the bottom of each container to keep from cracking containers and debris from igniting.
 This is really important with our more decorative candles.

-9. Burn candles in a well-ventilated room, but away from drafts and air currents.
-This will help prevent rapid, uneven burning, and avoid flame flare-ups and sooting.
-Drafts can also blow lightweight curtains or papers into the flame where they could catch fire.
+9. Always burn candles away from drafts and air currents, this will help prevent rapid uneven burning and avoid flame flare-ups and sooting.

 10. NEVER leave a candle burning unattended!!
 Always keep a burning candle within sight!!
 Extinguish all candles when leaving a room or before going to sleep.